Systems of transversal sections near critical energy levels of Hamiltonian systems in $\mathbb{R}^4$: Introduction

 \section{Introduction}

 Pseudo-holomorphic curves have been used as a powerful tool to study global properties of Hamiltonian dynamics.
-In his pioneering work \cite{93}, H. Hofer showed that one can study the Hamiltonian flow restricted to a contact type energy level by considering pseudo-holomorphic curves in its symplectization.
-For that, he introduced the notion of finite energy pseudo-holomorphic curve and proved the Weinstein conjecture in many instances in dimension $3$, including the overtwisted case.
+In his pioneering work \cite{93}, H. Hofer showed that one can study Hamiltonian flows restricted to a contact type energy level by considering pseudo-holomorphic curves in its symplectization.
+For that, he introduced the notion of finite energy pseudo-holomorphic curve and proved many cases of Weinstein conjecture in dimension 3.
 Later, in a series of papers \cite{char1,char2,props1,props2,props3}, Hofer, Wysocki and Zehnder developed the foundations of the theory of pseudo-holomorphic curves in symplectizations.
-Deep dynamical results followed from this theory such as the construction of disk-like global surfaces of section for strictly convex energy levels in $\R^4$, see \cite{convex}, and the existence of systems of transversal sections for nondegenerate star-shaped energy levels in $\R^4$, see \cite{fols}.
-In this paper we investigate the existence of such systems of transversal sections near critical energy levels of Hamiltonian systems in $\R^4$, under the light of pseudo-holomorphic curves in symplectizations.
+Deep dynamical results followed from this theory such as the construction of disk-like global surfaces of section for strictly convex energy levels in $\R^4$, see \cite{convex}, and the existence of global systems of transversal sections for generic star-shaped energy levels in $\R^4$, see \cite{fols}.